-The TSF provides 8-bit true random numbers that can be qualified with the test metrics required by the BSI-AIS20/AIS31 standard for a PTG.2 class device.
+258 The TSF provides 8-bit true random numbers that can be qualified with the test metrics required by the BSI-AIS20/AIS31 standard for a PTG.2 class device.

-8.10 Cryptographic operation: DES / 3DES operation (FCS\COP.1 [EDES])
+8.10 Cryptographic operation: DES / 3DES operation (FCS\COP.1 [EDES]) only if EDES+

-The TOE provides an EDES accelerator that has the capability to perform DES and Triple DES encryption and decryption conformant to NIST SP 800-67.
+259 If EDES+ is active, the TOE provides an EDES accelerator that has the capability to perform a DES encryption and a DES decryption conformant to NIST SP 800-67, and a Triple DES encryption and decryption in Electronic Code Book (ECB) and Cipher Block Chaining (CBC) modes conformant to NIST SP 800-67 and NIST SP 800-38A.